Which FIT files should I include for calibration?

 Calibration is about improving relevance, not maximizing file count.

-A moderate but representative dataset is often more useful than a large mixed dataset.
+A moderate representative dataset is better than a large mixed dataset.

 Still need help?
 Send a Little Note to Backpacking Light Send a Little Note to Backpacking Light